 In Lemon Bay, redfish and snook can be found in shallow waters.
 There is nothing better than fishing in the peaceful shallows of the bay.

 Fishing for tarpon from April through August attracts anglers from around the world.
-In their feeding frenzy during May and June, you can see these beauties from the shore.
+You can see these beauties from the shore in their feeding frenzy during May and June.
 Affectionately called the Silver King, tarpons have long been a favorite among game fishers.
 It is incredible to watch these mammoth silverfish run.
-The fishing in our waters intensifies as the waters churn.
+The fishing in the waters intensifies as the waters churn.
 Boca Grande Pass is home to the world’s best tarpon fishing just a few miles away.

 Fishing Tours and Guides Near Manasota Key